WHAT: Our country faces a severe affordable housing crisis.

-Investing in public/private partnership helps end homelessness.
-Butler’s investment in the Chattanooga Homeless Coalition enabled Chattanooga to draw down substantial federal homeless funding for the city.
-Our seed grant supported the development of Chattanooga’s Blueprint to End Homelessness, resulting in dramatic reductions homelessness in Chattanooga.
-Over a four year period, chronic homelessness in the region declined by 89%, and overall homelessness fell by 48%.
-Chattanooga’s leadership built on this solid base of planning, research and outreach to refine their plan to make long-term, smart, strategic resource allocations for significant gains toward ending homelessness.
+• Butler’s seed grant to the Chattanooga Homeless Coalition enabled Chattanooga to draw down substantial federal homeless funding for the city.
+That money supported the development of Chattanooga’s Blueprint to End Homelessness, resulting in dramatic reductions homelessness.
+Over a four-year period, chronic homelessness in the region declined by 89%, and overall homelessness fell by 48%.